MichaelThessel/arduino-stoerbert/README.md

 [Hoerbert](https://en.hoerbert.com) clone.
 This is intended to be an easy to use MP3 player for small children.

-Main commponents required to build:
+Main components required to build:

 * Arduino Uno
 * Adafruit Music Maker shield

 # God mode

-The player supptorts 2 differnt modes.
+The player supports 2 different modes.
 Regular mode and god mode.
 In regular mode one album is assigned to each button.
 This is the default mode and what the device is mainly intended for.
 To add more functionality, god mode has been added.
 This mode allows to add an alternative set of albums which makes it a handy MP3 player for parents as well.
-In that mode instead of dirictly playing an album for each button press, the buttons act as numerical input buttons.
+In that mode instead of directly playing an album for each button press, the buttons act as numerical input buttons.
 2 buttons have to be pressed to select an album.
 I.e. 4 - 2 to select album 42.
 Up to 99 albums are supported in god mode.

 To enter god mode the god mode sequence has to be pressed.
 The god mode sequence
 is: prev - play_pause - play_ pause - next (regular mode keyboard layout).
 The
 same sequence can be used to switch back to regular mode.
-When the seqence has been entered correctly a short beep will sound.
+When the sequence has been entered correctly a short beep will sound.

 # SD card